Joselyne123/Car_Expostion/README.md

 * [Heroku](https://heroku.com)

 ## Contact Information
-If you have any question or contributions, please email me at [kerrykomar@gmail.co]
+If you have any question or contributions, please email me at [joseingabire123@gmail.com]

 ## License